 I hear it all too often, but you won’t hear me say it…”Be safe!”
-We hear parents tell their children before they head out for the day to “Be Safe”, we hear seniors remind Sailors before a long weekend to “Be Safe”, and when I lived in Pensacola many encouraged the masses to “Be safe” as the odds of a hurricane coming our way neared.
+We hear parents tell their children before they head out for the day to “Be Safe”, we hear seniors remind Sailors before a long weekend to “Be Safe”, and when I lived in Pensacola many encouraged the masses to “Be safe” as the odds of a hurricane coming our way increased.
 So, what does it mean to “Be Safe”?
 A quick Google search tells us it means “to be cautious; to be careful.”
 On the surface, this sounds like some pretty good advice.
 And don’t get me wrong, I see merit in being cautious and making safety a priority, but I don’t want to condition those in my life to make “Be(ing) Safe” their default reaction to a given situation.

 Safe is safe – Safe is comfortable – Safe is not always smart